seckindinc/github-actions/README.md

 - `actions/setup-node@v4`: Node.js environment setup
 - `github/super-linter@v4`: Multi-language linting

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Contribution Guidelines
+- Follow existing workflow naming conventions
+- Include documentation for new workflows
+- Test workflows before submitting
+- Update README for new features

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## 🆘 Support

+If you encounter any issues or have questions:
+1. Check existing workflows for similar implementations
+2. Review the GitHub Actions documentation
+3. Open an issue with detailed description
+4. Provide workflow logs if applicable

 ## 📚 Additional Resources